GauravPrajapati03/Recipe-Manager/README.md

 ## 🚀 Getting Started

-These simple steps will help you run the app locally:
+These simple steps will help you run the app locally or view it online:

+1. **Click the deployed link to view the live website:** https://gauravprajapati03.github.io/Recipe-Manager/
-1. Clone or download this repository.
+2. Clone or download this repository.
-2. Open the `index.html` file in any modern browser (Chrome, Firefox, Edge).
+3. Open the `index.html` file in any modern browser (Chrome, Firefox, Edge).
-3. The app will initialize with a default recipe stored in your localStorage on first load.
+4. The app will initialize with a default recipe stored in your localStorage on first load.
-4. Start adding, editing, and managing your recipes instantly!
+5. Start adding, editing, and managing your recipes instantly!

 > Note: No server or build tools required — purely static client-side app.